 You won't get all the colors included but at least you'll get the standard rainbow set.
 The LIFX bulbs are very powerful and provide impressive shades of light, so they're costly.

-You'll easily spend well over a 100 dollars on a couple of LIFX smart LED color bulbs, but at least you'll get a variety of light and color.
+You'll easily spend over a 100 dollars on a few LIFX smart LED color bulbs, but at least you won't need to buy a separate hub to control them.

 2. Haiku Home

 - Smart control of your Haiku fans (including fan speed) and lights

 - Control ceiling fans without having to buy/install smart switches/plugs or outlets

 - Setup is tedious as you must create Alexa groups to control separate devices

 You can finally control your ceiling fans via voice including fan speed without the need for smart switches, plugs, or outlets.
 The setup is easy and the Haiku Home product line is sleek and beautiful for any home.